 Or email to Executive Director Tom Chiappetta at firstname.lastname@example.org

 Nominating and selection committees, comprised of members from the media, community and the Sports Commission, go through the balloting process each year to determine Sports Night award winners.
-These include the Hall of Fame inductees, the Gonillo Local Media Award, 15 Sports Persons of the Year awards, the Chelsea Cohen Courage award, and the Special Olympics Person of the Year Award.
+These include the Hall of Fame inductees, the Gonillo Local Media Award, 16 Sports Persons of the Year awards, and the Chelsea Cohen Courage award.

 Suggestions for nominations can be made by the general public.
 Candidates must have been born, attended school, or achieved their sports accomplishment in Fairfield County in order to be considered for any award.